peteanderson80/Matterport3DSimulator/README.md

 ## License

 The Matterport3D dataset, and data derived from it, is released under the [Matterport3D Terms of Use](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf).
 Our code is released under the MIT license.

+## Acknowledgements

+We would like to thank Matterport for allowing the Matterport3D dataset to be used by the academic community.
+This project is supported by a Facebook ParlAI Research Award and by the [Australian Centre for Robotic Vision](https://www.roboticvision.org/).